 Now as never before, attention is being directed to care of our elder and disabled citizens and greater attention also is directed to the workers who provide hands-on-care and caring.

-The 37th annual National Nursing Assistants’ Week provides a timely opportunity to foster and showcase the wonderful things that can happen for residents and workers when we join together in planning your special Week, “Nursing Assistants @ the Heart of Care.”
+The 40th annual National Nursing Assistants’ Week provides a timely opportunity to foster and showcase the wonderful things that can happen for residents and workers when we join together in planning your special Week, “Nursing Assistants – I Choose Respect.”

-The First Day of Nursing Assistants and Direct Care Workers Week–June 12, 2014–is designated as National Career Nursing Assistants’ Day to recognize nursing assistants who have dedicated their lives to the well-being of others for 5 to as many as 58 years.
+The First Day of Nursing Assistants and Direct Care Workers Week–June 15, 2017–is designated as National Career Nursing Assistants’ Day to recognize nursing assistants who have dedicated their lives to the well-being of others for 5 to as many as 58 years.

-For ideas on how to commemorate this special day and to request a free copy of the 2014 Planning Guide, click here.
+For ideas on how to commemorate this special day and to request a free copy of the 2016 Planning Guide, click here.
+2017 Guide coming soon.

 REASONS TO CELEBRATE NOW!